hexagonal717/wushowhidetoolalt/README.md

 1. **Administrative Privileges Check**: Ensures the script is running with administrative privileges.
 If not, it restarts itself with elevated permissions.
 2. **Disk Cleanup**: Configures and runs the Disk Cleanup tool (`cleanmgr`) with specific cleanup options.
-3. **Delivery Optimization Service**: Disables the Delivery Optimization service to prevent unnecessary background data transfer.
+3. **Delivery Optimization Service**: Disables the Delivery Optimization service temporarily to prevent unnecessary background data transfer from interrupting the script.
 4. **SoftwareDistribution Folder Cleanup**: Takes full ownership, cleans up the SoftwareDistribution folder, and restores default ownership.
 5. **GPU Driver Hiding**: Installs the PSWindowsUpdate module (if not already installed) and hides old GPU drivers from Windows Update.
 6. **Scheduled Task Creation**: Saves the script to C: drive and schedules it to run at logon to hide old GPU drivers.